gabors-data-analysis/da-coding-rstats/lecture00-intro/getting_started.md

     -   students are engaged
-    -   after a successful session teacher can be sure that all students are on the same page and everything runs nicely
+    -   after a successful session teacher can be sure that all students are on the same page and that everything runs nicely

 -   Con: